 - 1/4 teaspoon allspice

-- 1/3 cup/80 mL sour cream or plain yogurt for garnish
+- 1/3 cup sour cream or plain yogurt (or vegan alternative) for garnish

-- 1/4 cup pumpkin seeds or pine nuts for garnish
+- 1/4 cup toasted pumpkin seeds, almonds, sesame seeds or pine nuts for garnish

 - In a large pot, heat olive oil.
-Add carrots to the pot and cook for 3 minutes, stirring often.
+Add carrots and cook for 3 minutes, stirring often.
 Place diced apples into pot and cook for an additional 2-3 minutes.
 Add wine and cook for 1-2 minutes.
 Next, pour in the broth, turn up the heat to medium and let cook for 10 minutes.
-Reduce heat to low and add squash, spices, herbs, and salt and pepper.
+Reduce heat to low and add smoked squash, spices, herbs, and salt and pepper.
 Cook for 25-30 minutes.
 Check during the cooking process to see if the soup needs more broth.
-While this soup is a bit thicker, it shouldn't have a stiff consistency.
+While this soup is a bit thicker, it shouldn't have be overly thick.
 Once carrots have softened, remove soup from heat and let sit for 5 minutes.
 Using an immersion blender, carefully blend soup until, carrots, squash, and apples are pureed and well combined.
 Return pot to medium heat, add half and half and cook for an additional 2-3 minutes.
-Taste soup for salt content, if sufficient, then serve.
+Taste soup, and adjust seasonings accordingly.

 - To serve: Add a few ladles full of soup to bowl and top with chopped parsley, yogurt or sour cream, and seeds/nuts of choice..